yeguns2/fpga-mnist-accelerator/README.md

 This project demonstrates a full end-to-end **MNIST inference system on the Urbana FPGA board**, combining a custom RTL accelerator, MicroBlaze firmware, and a browser-based front end.
 A user can draw a digit in the web UI, send it to the FPGA over UART, and receive a real-time prediction along with detailed performance benchmarks.

 Beyond the demo itself, this project was designed as a learning-focused hardware/software co-design exercise.
-Instead of treating deep learning inference as a black box, the CNN pipeline was implemented and verified step by step—from training and quantization to RTL execution and cycle-accurate benchmarking.
+Instead of treating deep learning inference as a black box, the CNN pipeline was implemented and verified step by step from training and quantization to RTL execution and cycle-accurate benchmarking.

 ---